Graupunkt/project-jericho/README.md

 ## Changelog
+Note: many versions are pushed to github, but only tested and approved versions are released.

+- V7.1.6 (14.06.2022) - converted many "double" variables into the decimal datatype, since some calcualation errors occured.
+Due to more precision in values the precision on microtech / crusader is back down to 15m.
+- V7.1.5 (04.06.2020) - added orbital drop instructions, increased accuracy on crusader down to 1-2m
 - V7.1.4 (09.04.2022) - Added Sketto Rock and the MicroTech River to the list of predetermined POIs, Multiple Logs where added, Several Bug Fixes
 - V7.0.9 (xx.xx.2022) - Athmpsheric Compass was added, several Bug Fixes
 - V6 (xx.xx.202x) - Course Deviation in Planets and Ground were added